danlee0528/CMPT459-DataMiningProject/README.md

 # Project Description
 ## Phase1.
 Exploratory data analysis and data pre-processing

-Like all the data mining and machine learning pipelines, we expect you to perform the initial analysis and exploration on the dataset to summarize its main characteristics.
+- Perform the initial analysis and exploration on the dataset to summarize its main characteristics.
 This step is a great practice to see what the data can tell you beyond the formal modelling or hypothesis testing task, like discovering the potential patterns, spotting outliers and so on.
-To this aim, you can apply any meaningful visualization methods and statistical tests.
-It is worth noting, that you may incrementally improve your exploration section, as you work on the next steps.
+To this aim, apply any meaningful visualization methods and statistical tests.

-In addition, in this phase, you need to perform data pre-processing, which is the practice of detecting and correcting corrupt or inaccurate records from the dataset, by identifying incomplete, incorrect, inaccurate or irrelevant parts of the data and then replacing, modifying, or deleting the dirty or coarse data.
+- In addition, in this phase, perform data pre-processing, which is the practice of detecting and correcting corrupt or inaccurate records from the dataset, by identifying incomplete, incorrect, inaccurate or irrelevant parts of the data and then replacing, modifying, or deleting the dirty or coarse data.

-Finally, you need to extract features from the unstructured text and images associated with the dataset.
-You can use traditional feature extraction methods such as those presented in class.
-You are not expected to use neural network-based methods that have recently become very popular for processing natural language and images.
+- Finally, extract features from the unstructured text and images associated with the dataset, optionally use traditional feature extraction methods.
+Neural network-based methods that have recently become very popular for processing natural language and images are not allowed in this project.

 # Submissions
 ## 1. Exploratory data analysis (Use the training dataset (. . . train) to perform EDA)